quarzoliquido/noobs/README.md

 #### Como hacer boot en "Modo a prueba de fallos"

-Es posible hacer boot en una consola busybox en vez de lanzar la interfaz grafica NOOBS GUI, siga los siguientes pasos:
+Es posible hacer boot en una consola busybox en vez de lanzar la interfaz grafica NOOBS GUI, elija uno de ambas medidas:

 1. Dentro del directorio o carpeta NOOBS ubique `recovery.cmdline`y agregue `rescueshell` a la lista de argumentos.

-2. Insert a physical jumper between pins 5 & 6 of GPIO header P1.
+2. Entre los pins 5 & 6 debe insertar un jumper de cabecera GPIO P1.
 If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode".
 To prevent this you can append `disablesafemode` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.

 #### How to enable using the GPIO to trigger entering Recovery Mode